zencart/documentation/content/user/localization/languages.md

 ### Admin Field Descriptions Still in English

+This means one of two things happened:

 - The language pack did not contain a full translation of the admin descriptions held in the database.
 Contact the language pack creator to ask if translation is available.

 OR

 - You have not run the sql patch for the admin files.
 See your installation instruction and run the sql patch.

+### Language Files in Zen Cart 1.5.8

+The structure of the language files was changed in Zen Cart 1.5.8.
+A description of the changes and conversion procedures is provided in the developer's guide to [158 Language Files](/dev/languages/158_language_files/).